lundjordan/release-census/how-tos/relpro.md

 ### when

-* after the scheduled change has been created, and prior to the desired publish time
+* after the scheduled change has been created by the "updates" task, and prior to the desired publish time

 ### how